 And that's the point I was making.

-I've carried one and I, you know, I carry it everywhere.
+I've carried one, and I, you know, I carry it everywhere.

-I I went to the Yankee game on Saturday night.
+I went to the Yankee game on Saturday night.

-This guy called the cops, you know, there were three contacts with nine one one, pledged his allegiance to ISIS, and that he was carrying out this mass murder, including your son.
+You know, there were three contacts with 911, pledged his allegiance to ISIS, and that he was carrying out this mass murder, including your son.

 And we know that he was a person filled with hate.

-Well, anytime there's any mass shooting in this country, the Democrats always spin it that they want to push more gun control and disarm legitimate citizens that need to defend themselves in this country.
+Anytime there's any mass shooting in this country, the Democrats always spin it that they want to push more gun control and disarm legitimate citizens that need to defend themselves in this country.

 How old was your son?

-He had a master's degree, he was a psychologist in Orlando, Florida.
+He was a psychologist in Orlando, Florida.

 He was gay, which is something that I didn't know until about five years ago.

-But uh anyways, he he was one of those who wanted to believe that people were good and there were no evil people in the world, and he used to joke and ridicule and laugh at me for being paranoid when he saw me putting a gun on off duty.
+But anyways, he was one of those who wanted to believe that people were good and there were no evil people in the world.

 This is when he was growing up.

-And then on September 11th, he called me from Florida and he said, What's going on with these planes sitting in the buildings?
+And then on September 11th, he called me from Florida and he said, what's going on with these planes sitting in the buildings?

-He reassessed his whole view of the human race a little bit at that time, but he lived down there and I lived up here, and I never got chance to teach him how to handle firearms.
+But he lived down there and I lived up here and I never got a chance to teach him how to handle firearms.

 I think if we'd have lived in closer proximity, he would have become proficient.

-You do you can't second guess things like this.
+You can't second-guess things like this.

 You love your son, and your son should be alive today.